 A.L. — the Eurasian polyanimist pilgrim also known as Ελευθέριος — owns this space.

-He swears by the gods of Olympos and the religious traditions of the old Hellenistic world, especially around ancient Alexandria.
+He swears by the gods of Olympos and the religious traditions of the old Hellenistic world.
 He is a Eurasian mestizo — born of two trees — a multicultural mongrel by ancestry and choice.
 He does not, however, think twice to participate in the rites of other traditions whenever he can.

-Of all the Gods of the Greeks, he holds Hermês, Dionysos, Apollôn, Athênê, and Hêra closest to his heart.
+Of all the gods of the Greeks, he holds Hermês, Dionysos, and Athênê closest to his heart.
 He is also not a stranger to the local Hindu community: he is especially fond of celebrating Ganesha Chaturthi and Durga Navratri with them, and is a devotee of these two amazing deities.

 As a child, he was raised in a part folkish, part liberal Catholic household, and whilst he renounced his ties with the church of his upbringing a long time ago, he still adheres to many of his family’s ‘Catholic’ traditions.
 He still has one or two Marian devotions a year, and he religiously maintains their Catholic shrine at home as well as the one dedicated to the Olympians.

 He also loves reading about historical linguistics, pre-Christian religion, and Ireland (a Celtophile), and considers himself a worshipper of Beauty, Reason, and the Word.